We read Scripture and want to be like the people we see, don’t we?

 Whatever we are going through, no matter the circumstances, there is no greater hope for today and for the future than the hope found in Jesus.

-There is the promise that whatever you are going through, that He knows, that He cares, and that it is all working together to change you little by little more into the image of Himself.
+In Jesus is the promise that whatever you are going through He knows, He cares, and that it is all working together to change you little by little more into the image of God (2 Corinthians 3.18, Romans 8.29).